+Concerning the dynamic simulations, the first thing to consider is which simulations are going to be run.
+R3 in NERC PRC-006 requires UFLS simulations with imbalance levels of up to 25%.
+For the WECC Assessment, imbalance levels of 10, 20 & 25 percent are simulated.
+The underlying thinking behind not just simply running the maximum 25% imbalance is that smaller imbalances are always easier to simulate than the larger ones and by starting with a small simulation, it could potentially uncover problems with the power flow or dynamics data that has to be reconciled.
+It should be noted that the three imbalance levels identified above are run on both of the base cases identified in section 2.3.1 as well as the North and South Islands of each base case.
+This results in a total of 18 dynamic simulations.
+There is also the potential for additional simulations.
+Historically, other islands as well as different load compositions have been studied.
+The UFLSWG provides input on additional contemporary items of interest that can be added to the assessment.

-Simulations of smaller imbalances are always easier than the larger imbalances, so beginning with the lowest level imbalance, create an outage file, which contains a list of generating units scheduled to be tripped.
-Simulation run-time must be set for 60 seconds but the first attempted simulations will almost certainly stop before completion due to problems with generator models as noted in section 2.4.3.
+Simulations of smaller imbalances are always easier than the larger imbalances, so beginning with the lowest level imbalancecreate a list of generating units scheduled to be tripped.
+From this list, an application-specific outage file can be created.
+Simulation run-time must be set for at least 60 seconds per R3 in NERC PRC-006.
+The first attempted simulations will almost certainly stop before completion.
+A disturbance of the magnitude studied in this assessment pushes dynamic modeling capability to its limits and can expose problems with both the steady-state model and dynamics.
 Finding the models that are causing solution difficulties in the simulations is sometimes a challenge but one method that helps is to turn on the Convergence Monitor in the PSLF program.
 This can be easily done in the DYTOOLS “.cases” control file.
 This monitor identifies generating units that are producing the biggest deviations in performance such as reactive output (Qgen) or real output (Pgen).
 Outputs of these units should then be plotted to verify if they are causing solution problems or not.
-If the models for a specific unit are causing issues, this unit can be added to the list of units to be tripped and the simulation is run again.
+If the dynamic models for a specific generating unit are causing issues, this generating unit can be added to the list of generating units to be tripped and the simulation is run again.
+Also, the dynamic models for these generating units will be flagged for review by the appropriate planning entity or data submitter for model verification and validation.
 At some point, the simulation will run all the way to 60 seconds and frequency plots can be created.

 Plot Creation

 For each UFLS simulation, a set of plots has to be prepared that illustrates the frequency response at various locations within the interconnection.
+These plots are used as the primary method of assessing the adequacy of the WECC ONFLSP.
 Historically, one set of plots is created from the North Island and one for the South Island.
 Then, within each island, four sub-islands have been identified as follows:

 North Island